allograph/allograph.github.io/README.md

 # Allograph
-## A framework for rapidly developing production-level servers.
+## A framework for rapidly developing production-level GraphQL servers.